 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Trimble reported total greenhouse gas emissions of approximately 291,000,000 kg CO2e, comprising 4,000,000 kg CO2e from Scope 1, 10,500,000 kg CO2e from Scope 2, and 281,000,000 kg CO2e from Scope 3 emissions.
-This reflects a significant commitment to reducing its carbon footprint, with a target to cut absolute Scope 1 and 2 emissions by 50% by 2030 from a 2019 baseline.
-Additionally, Trimble aims to achieve 100% renewable electricity sourcing by 2025 and reduce Scope 3 emissions from fuel and energy-related activities, business travel, and upstream transportation and distribution by 50% by 2030.
-Furthermore, the company has committed that 70% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2026.
-These initiatives align with industry standards for climate action and demonstrate Trimble's dedication to sustainability and reducing its environmental impact.
+In 2023, Trimble Inc., headquartered in the United States, reported total greenhouse gas emissions of approximately 288,000,000 kg CO2e.
+This figure includes 4,000,000 kg CO2e from Scope 1 emissions, 10,500,000 kg CO2e from Scope 2 emissions, and a significant 281,000,000 kg CO2e from Scope 3 emissions.
+Trimble has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the base year.
+Additionally, the company plans to increase its annual sourcing of renewable electricity from 0% in 2019 to 100% by 2025.
+For Scope 3 emissions, which encompass fuel and energy-related activities, business travel, and upstream transportation and distribution, Trimble also targets a 50% reduction by 2030 from the same base year.
+Furthermore, Trimble is committed to ensuring that 70% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2026.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Trimble's proactive approach reflects its commitment to sustainability and responsible corporate practices within the construction and engineering sector.

 Access structured emissions data, company-specific emission factors, and source documents